BETTERMENU

 Nutrient content, health, organic, and lifestyle food label claims.

-A Claim can belong to one of the following categories:
+Claims fall into one of the following categories:

 • Nutrient Content Claim

-• Health Claim
+• Health Claim (Authorized or Qualified)

 • Food Source Claim (e.g. Organic, Non-GMO)